Amsterdam/amsterdam.github.io/guides/code-for-humans.md

 # How to code for humans

 ## Human coding guidelines

+### Single Responsibility Principle

+* functions should do 1 thing, and do it well
+* functions should be around max ~10-15 lines

+Tip: Describe every function in a _docstring_, if you use “and” in your description you know it does two things and needs to be split up.

+### Short term memory holds about 7 slots

+An average human being can hold about 7 things in memory at a time.
+However, this is an average, so while some people might peak at 11, you might only be able to remember 4 that time you were hungover but had to fix a bug in production.

+* Functions should not contain more than 7 variables, ideally less

+### Don’t make me think

+When reading code we need all of our brainpower to understand what it is doing, so write clearly and understandable.

+* Avoid abbreviations, abbreviations make you think
+* Name functions and methods descriptively
+* Use autocomplete to complete long names

+---

 ## Inspiration and further reading

 * [Writing Code for Humans by Ilya Dorman](https://medium.com/@ilyothehorrid/writing-code-for-humans-5b80a89f439c)